 A list of employers within the food irradiation industry is listed below.

 One of the leading disciplines within the nuclear industry is the field of research.
 Since the nuclear industry is a continually evolving field, there are always demands for qualified researchers that will be needed to support its growth.
 Researchers in the nuclear industry work with some of the most sophisticated technological systems in the world.
 Due to the nature of the work, most researchers will be required to maintain a security clearance.
-Areas of research in the nuclear industry include but are not limited to: nuclear reactor physics, radiation detection, radiation protection, nuclear safeguards, nuclear reactor thermal hydraulics, environmental impact, emergency procedures and computer code development.
+Areas of research in the nuclear industry include but are not limited to: nuclear reactor physics, radiation detection, radiation protection, nuclear safeguards, nuclear reactor thermal hydraulics, environmental impact, emergency procedures, computer code development, and health physics.

 A list of employers within the research industry is listed below.